-Our public health team play a key role in creating the conditions for people to live longer, healthier, and happier lives.
+Our public health and communities team play a key role in creating the conditions for people to live longer, healthier, and happier lives.

 As part of our public health responsibility, we analyse data and produce reports, plans, strategies, evidence reviews and needs assessments to protect and improve the health and wellbeing of residents.